23 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot take medications that interfere with digoxin metabolism or any other investigational agents.
 It's best to discuss your current medications with the study team.

-Is digoxin generally safe for humans?
+Is there any evidence suggesting that digoxin is likely to be safe for humans?

 JM